jjsullivan5196/wvkbd/README.md

 Make any customizations you would like in `config.def.h` and run `make`

-The default set of layouts is called `mobintl` *(mobile international)*, which groups various layouts aimed at mobile devices and also attempts to accommodate various international users.
+The default set of layouts is called `anihortes` *(name is based on the keys that are accessible by single tap)*, which groups various layouts aimed at mobile devices and also attempts to accommodate various international users.
 The resulting binary is called `wvkbd-mobintl`.

-You can, however, define your own layouts by copying and modifying `layout.mobintl.h` and `keymap.mobintl.h` (replace `mobintl` for something like `yourlayout`).
+You can, however, define your own layouts by copying and modifying `layout.anihortes.h` and `keymap.anihortes.h` (replace `anihortes` for something like `yourlayout`).
 Then make your layout set using `make LAYOUT=yourlayout`, and the resulting binary will be `wvkbd-yourlayout`

 ## Usage

-Run `wvkbd-mobintl` (or the binary for your custom layout set).
+Run `wvkbd-anihortes --motion-keys` (or the binary for your custom layout set).

+TODO: Describe the layout, describe the handling
+ - Tap
+ - Circle
+ - Swipe
+ - Swipe and return
+ - Long tap

 You can switch between the layouts/layers of the keyboard by pressing the ⌨ key (little keyboard) the bottom-left (press shift to iterate back instead of